 End of the monarchy, interim government, and anarchy

-In early 1917, the security police reported to their superiors the dissatisfaction of the masses, anticipating protests by students and workers.
+In early 1917, the security police reported to their superiors the masses’ dissatisfaction, anticipating protests by students and workers.
 The constant price rises and the disappearance of necessities caused a bitterness ready to erupt into bloody demonstrations.
 According to the police, there was the potential for universal strikes and then revolution.
 Many of the food stores were closed, and public transport was not running.
 Looting began.
 On 23 February, there was unrest in the city and demands for bread.
 The demonstrators raised red flags with the slogans: “Bread!
 Down with war!”
 Up to 50 businesses involving 80,000 workers went on strike.
 A few days later, more than 200,000 were already out of work.
 Crowds were dispersed by the police and troops firing weapons .

 The government announced that Petrograd was under siege.
 On the night of 27 to 28 February, only the Admiralty was left in the hands of troops loyal to the tsar.
 All roads to Petrograd were blocked.
-The rebels soon captured the Peter and Paul Fortress and the Admiralty and arrested the old government.
+The rebels soon captured Peter and Paul Fortress and the Admiralty and arrested the old government.
 Tsar Nicholas II abdicated from the throne .
 British Consul Woodhouse Petrograd

 This political coup (or February Revolution) that took place brought nothing to the workers.
 The Bolsheviks, who created the Petrograd Soviet of workers’ and soldiers’ deputies, became all the more active, and their agitators worked in every district of the city.

 In May, at a meeting of the Factory Committee of Petrograd, the decision was taken to create a “workers’ militia,” later reformed into the Workers’ (Red) Guard.
-On 12 July, a decree by the interim government closed several Bolshevik newspapers that spoke out against the war.
+On 12 July, the interim government decree closed several Bolshevik newspapers that spoke out against the war.
 2 weeks later, the interior and war ministers obtained the right to close all meetings and congresses.
 Even after a few days, they were granted exclusive rights to the fight with those “undermining the foundations of the State and threatening revolutionary freedom.”

 They directed the reorganization of education and participated in the selection of directors of schools and educational councils.
 The interim Government decided to remove royal portraits from all public and educational institutions.
 In primary schools, religious instruction was abolished.
 In high schools, domestic workers demanded that teachers are evicted, and they occupy their accommodation.
 Based on the support of the Soldiers’ Committee, the watchman at one of the schools announced his wish to become a director.
 At the university faculties of law, departments of industrial and work law opened.
 Because of boys’ military conscription, it was decided that technical institutes would accept girls graduating from high school.
 From the former women’s courses, women’s universities were organized.